Natural healthcare can get expensive.

 Because I want to avoid fluoride, I buy natural toothpaste without fluoride for my family.
-Nature’s Gate toothpaste is the brand we use.
+Nature’s Gate toothpaste is one brand we’ve used.

 If you visit a naturopathic doctor, may hear about parabens.
 These are preservatives that are added to many cosmetics.
 It’s possible to find brands that don’t contain parabens.
 I believe switching out your regular beauty products for non-toxic alternatives is one of the best things you can do for your health.

 Holistic healthcare can get pricey.
 Especially if you see a naturopath.

 But you can do the necessary lifestyle changes while seeing your regular doctor.